Megalon: Design

 Megalon is a bipedal, humanoid, burrowing insect-like entity resembling a beetle, standing 55 meters (180 feet) tall and weighing 40,000 metric tons (44,092 short tons).
-The creature is worshiped as the god of the subterranean nation of Seatopia.
-While Megalon possesses limited intelligence (he must be led to his destination by the protagonists' robot, Jet Jaguar), he makes up for it with his strength.
+The creature is worshiped as the god of the subterranean Kingdom of Seatopia.
+Following a series of nuclear tests in the 1973 film, Megalon was sent above ground to seek revenge against humanity.

-Megalon has two drill-like front appendages, which it uses both for burrowing and as weapons, and it possesses a set of wings usually covered by a beetle-like shell.
-Unlike most kaiju under fire from humans who prevail with brute force, Megalon uses retreat and ambush tactics to defeat human forces in his first encounter.
+Megalon has two drill-like front appendages, which it uses both for burrowing and as weapons, and it possesses a set of wings usually protected by a beetle-like shell.
+When flying, Megalon puts its two arms together and its outer wings open allowing two hindwings to be used for flying.
+When the left and right arms are combined, Megalon's arms turn into a rotating drill which grants it the ability to burrow through ground.